 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-During your treatment at Twin Cities Orthopedics (TCO), doctors, nurses, and other caregivers may gather information about your medical history and your current health.
-This Notice explains how that information may be used and shared with others.
+During your treatment at a division of i-Health, doctors, nurses, and other caregivers may gather information about your medical history and your current health.
+This notice explains how that information may be used and shared with others.
 It also explains your privacy rights regarding this kind of information.
-The terms of this Notice apply to health information created or received by TCO.
-We are required by law to: make sure that medical information that identifies you is kept private; give you this Notice of our legal duties and privacy practices with respect to medical information about you; follow the terms of the Notice that is currently in effect; and notify you in the event there is a breach of any unsecured protected health information about you.
+The terms of this notice apply to health information created or received by i-Health.
+We are required by law to: make sure that medical information that identifies you is kept private; give you this notice of our legal duties and privacy practices with respect to medical information about you; and follow the terms of the notice that is currently in effect.

 Your medical information may be used and disclosed for the following purposes:

 - Treatment: We may use your information to provide, coordinate, and manage your care and treatment.
 For example, an i-Health physician may share your medical information with another physician for a consultation or a referral.